 beabadoobee "Wish I Were Stephen Malkmus"

 Bea Kristi, who performs as beabadoobee, may only be 18, but she's got the soul of a '90s indie rock nerd.
 It's evident on her track dedicated to Pavement lead man and indie poster boy Stephen Malkmus, but her mastery of the particular guitar parts played by Malkmus and Scott Kannberg is notable.
 Her vocal layering to sound like the two of them on Brighten the Corners is inspired.
-She isn't fangirling as much as she pointing out that she can do what your favorite band does, and do it just as well.
+She isn't fangirling as much as she pointing out that she can do what your favourite band does, and do it just as well.
 I think I kinda like it.

 Bad Daughter "I'm too much"